Details Mentoring

 Mentor’s Role

 • Teaching: sharing knowledge and experience.
 This is meant to focus on professional/career issues.
-The mentor may also give technical research advice, but he/she is not intended to act as a statistical consultant.
+The mentor may also give technical research advice, but the mentor is not intended to act as a statistical consultant.

 • Problem solving: identifying resources and suggesting alternative approaches/actions.
 The mentor should act as an advisor (suggests course of action and supports the mentee’s decision), rather than direct mediator in work-related situations.